roelj/inklingreader/README.md

 * Fedora 20
 * Ubuntu 12.04, 13.04
 * Mac OS X 10.7.5, clang (based on LLVM 3.1svn)
+* Windows 8.1 (with MinGW and GTK 32-bit all-in-one bundle)

 Since the program uses only widely available libraries it should run OK on almost every GNU/Linux distribution.
 If you have problems getting it